TanveerAhmed4545/react-luxuria-estates/README.md

 - 📝 This website design create by myself.
 - 📝 This website is built with React library and also React router.
 - 📝 This website is built with tailwind css library .
-- 📝 This website mainly has 3 pages.
-Home/ Listed Books / Pages to Read.
+- 📝 This website mainly has 4 pages.
+Home/ Contact Us / Update Profile / User Profile.
 - 📝 The Home Page contain home banner, Estates card and footer.
 - 📝 And the external json data has been created by me and that data has been used for this Website.
 - 📝 Also use daisyUi .